 To make valid decisions, accurate information is key.
 The medical coder carefully reviews health records for accurate coding and billing.
 By earning this certificate, you’ll learn to understand medical terminology, private payer policies, and government regulations.

 Electronic health records allow doctors, hospitals, and other providers to quickly share information, leading to swift and informed medical decision-making.
 This information holds great potential as a Big Data resource for analyzing specific codes—a method of studying how conditions progress and are treated on a mega scale.

 Data security and patient privacy are paramount in the age of electronic record-keeping.
 As you earn your certificate, you’ll not only gain understanding of medical coding and reimbursement systems, but also learn:

 Medical coders audit inpatient/outpatient health records (both paper and electronic) for appropriate ICD-9/ICD-10 and/or CPT code assignment.
 Coders also aid in revenue cycle auditing.
 Medical coders work in hospitals, physician offices, group practices, and insurance companies.

 A certificate in medical coding can be the foundation for a variety of positions, including:

 The medical coding certificate is a 28-credit-hour program focusing on pathophysiology, pharmacology, coding, medical reimbursement, and basic concepts of health information and is designed to better prepare you to sit for industry standard certifications.

 The curriculum includes a unique professional practicum component that integrates classroom instruction with applied, technical experience in an actual health care facility.

 All courses require a minimum grade of C to be considered as successfully completed and to apply towards graduation.

 This plan of study is subject to revision.
-Please consult the HIM/Medical Coding Certificate academic advisor each semester prior to registration.
+Please consult an academic advisor each semester prior to registration.